 First things first, how do you build muscle?
 Well, this is a complex question to answer, but I’ll do my best to keep it simple.

 In order to build muscle, you have to FORCE your body to do it.
-This is done in a couple ways.
+This is done in a couple of ways.

 The first thing you must do to build muscle effectively is resistance train.
 Lifting weights, for example, puts stress on your muscles.